scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 The top, gray layer of Bert's brain is about the size and thickness of a large dinner napkin, crammed and crunched into a skull.
-The nooks and crannies are filled with tiny neurons, whose cells look roughly like the figure here on the right (not drawn to scale).
+The nooks and crannies are filled with tiny neurons, whose cells look roughly like the figure below (not drawn to scale).

 <img alt="i2" width="500" src="https://scott.ai/img/build_an_ai/ai_2a.jpg">

-Inside Bert's head you'll see many layers of these neurons.
-If we separated them like in 7th grade biology class, we'd see a rich fabric of layers, with sinews of white connecting them together.
+Inside Bert's head you'll see layers of  neurons.
+If we separated them like we did in 7th grade biology class, we'd see a rich Baklava of gray layers all connected by sinews of neurons.

-Tracing these threads in his nervous system, we'd see them connect directly to Bert's eyes for seeing, ears for hearing, and so forth.
+Tracing these threads in Bert's nervous system, we'd see the neurons connecting directly to Bert's eyes for seeing, ears for hearing, and so forth.
 Bert thinks or "computes" by detecting subtle chemical charges from his senses, propagating charges through his vast, intricate network of neurons.